Installing PostgreSQL Single Node on Ubuntu

 Introduction

-PostgreSQL is a powerful, stable open-source relational database with high concurrency handling and robust transaction mechanisms, widely used in data-intensive systems.
+PostgreSQL is a powerful, stable, and reliable open-source relational database, featuring high concurrency processing capabilities and a comprehensive transaction mechanism, widely used in various data-intensive systems.

-In actual production and development processes, single-node deployment is often used for development testing environments or small to medium-scale business scenarios due to its simple architecture, fast deployment, and low operational costs.
+In actual production and development processes, single-node deployment is often used for development testing environments or small-to-medium business scenarios due to its simple architecture, fast deployment, and low operational costs.

-Based on the Ubuntu system, this article details the installation and basic configuration process of a PostgreSQL single node, helping readers quickly complete the database environment setup and provide a foundation for subsequent business access or high-availability architecture expansion.
+This article is based on the Ubuntu system and details the installation and basic configuration process of a PostgreSQL single node, helping readers quickly complete the database environment setup, providing a foundation for subsequent business access or high-availability architecture expansion.

 Create Directory